nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * You can remove all the taskâ€™s tags by typing `t/` without specifying any tags after it.
 * There are 3 Task statuses: `expired`, `uncompleted` and `completed`.
 However, you can cannot directly modify a task's status to `expired` or from `uncompleted`/`completed` to `expired`.
 * If the edited task exist in the tasklist, an error will be thrown to the user.
-A task is considered duplicated only if it's name, description and date is the same.

 Examples:
 *  `edit 1 desc/my typical description` Edits the description of the 1st task to be `my typical description`.